FredHutch/VISCtemplates/inst/templates/pull_request_template.md

     - [ ] The reproducibility tables do not include `NA`, local installations, or unnescessary packages
     - [ ] The most recent versions (note: not the development versions) of VISCtemplates and VISCfunctions are used
     - [ ] If renv is used, I have run `renv::status()` and resolved any issues
-- The report text, including figure and table captions, follows VISC convenctions (refer to the [writing guidelines](https://github.com/FredHutch/VISC-Documentation/tree/main/Writing_Reviewing) as needed)
+- [ ] The report text, including figure and table captions, follows VISC conventions (refer to the [writing guidelines](https://github.com/FredHutch/VISC-Documentation/tree/main/Writing_Reviewing) as needed)
     - [ ] The sample type is accurate (e.g., serum, plasma, PBMC)
     - [ ] Objectives follow the SAP and study protocol
     - [ ] Results and summary sections map to the objectives